Wayne Embry

-Wayne Richard Embry (born March 26, 1937) is a retired American basketball player and basketball executive.
+Wayne Richard Embry (born March 26, 1937) is an American former professional basketball player and basketball executive.
 Embry's 11-year playing career as a center spanned from 1958 to 1969 playing for the Cincinnati Royals, Boston Celtics and Milwaukee Bucks, all of the National Basketball Association (NBA).
-After his playing career, Embry transitioned to a career as a professional basketball executive, becoming the first African-American general manager and team president in NBA history.
+After his playing career, Embry transitioned to a career as a professional basketball executive, becoming the first African American general manager and team president in NBA history.
+In 1999, he was inducted into the Naismith Memorial Basketball Hall of Fame.

 Since 2004, Embry has served as a senior basketball advisor for the Toronto Raptors.

 Early life

-Embry attended Tecumseh High School near New Carlisle, Ohio, where he was a three-year letter winner and earned Honorable Mention All-State honors.
+Embry was born on March 26, 1937, in Springfield Ohio.
+He was raised on a family farm five miles outside of Springfield, on a 70-acre property with four separate homes for his nuclear family, his grandparents, and two uncles.
+The family was poor and his father also had to work as a car mechanic.
+He attended Tecumseh High School near New Carlisle, Ohio, where he was a three-year letter winner and earned honorable mention All-State honors as a basketball payer.
+He was already 6 ft 4 in (1.93 m) as a 15-year old junior center.
+In his senior year (1954), Tecumseh was undefeated in the regular season, and their only loss came in the regional tournament finals.

+In his first year at Tecumseh, Embry was the only African-American student in the school.
+He suffered racial epithets at the school and wanted to leave, but his parents told him he had to stick it out by believing in himself as a man or no one else would believe in him, a philosophy he followed the rest of his life.